briancappello/flask-unchained/docs/how-flask-unchained-works/configuration.rst

 Bundle Configuration
 ^^^^^^^^^^^^^^^^^^^^

-Configuring standard bundles is almost the same, the only differences being:
+Configuring standard bundles is almost the same as for the app bundle, the only differences being:

 1) Configuration is entirely optional for standard bundles
 2) When a bundle does need to set configuration options, it should subclass :class:`~flask_unchained.BundleConfig`::